Nethereum/Covid19-Immunity-Cert-Attestation/README.md

 IPFS to store users photos to enable physical validation of certificates

-## What this won't do or it is out of scope at the moment
+## What this won't do or it is out of scope at the moment (pragmatism based on current circunstances)
 + Demonstrate storage in test centres of certificates, results, etc.
 + DIDs, decentralised identity usage as we just want to create a simple certificate that can be used by any technology (literally comma separated values).
 This could / will be upgraded in the future.